youtube/cobalt/cobalt/site/docs/reference/starboard/modules/11/configuration.md

 Whether the current platform has 64-bit atomic operations.

-### SB_HAS_AUDIO_SPECIFIC_CONFIG_AS_POINTER ###

-Deprecated feature macros These feature macros are deprecated in Starboard version 6 and later, and are no longer referenced by application code.
-They will be removed in a future version.
-Any Starboard implementation that supports Starboard version 6 or later should be modified to no longer depend on these macros, with the assumption that their values are always 1.

 ### SB_HAS_GLES2 ###

 Specifies whether this platform has a performant OpenGL ES 2 implementation, which allows client applications to use GL rendering paths.
 Derived from the gyp variable `gl_type` gl_type which indicates what kind of GL implementation is available.

-### SB_HAS_GRAPHICS ###

-Specifies whether this platform has any kind of supported graphics system.

 ### SB_HAS_MEDIA_IS_VIDEO_SUPPORTED_REFINEMENT ###